 If your in-home coverage through US Medical Supplies has already lapsed and you require service or parts, you may still be covered by the manufacturer's warranty, which is included in the sale price and often covers parts for over a year.
 However, you will be responsible for service call charges, which typically cost $75.00 just for a technician to come to your door.
 Warranties vary depending on the manufacturer and the lift chair model you choose, so consult your owner's manual to determine the specifics of your warranty coverage.
-US Medical Supplies provides digital copies of the owner's manuals for many lift chairs on our website; if you are unsure which model lift chair you own, you may contact us at 1 (800) 790-5104 for assistance, or you can also contact the manufacturer of the chair.

 Contact phone numbers for our lift chair manufacturers:

 Pride Mobility: 1 (800) 800-8586

 If your lift chair is not operating properly, take the following steps before calling for service.

 1. Make sure that everything is plugged in properly and that there is power running to the relevant outlet in your home.